Account

 There are also certain exceptions for taxpayers who would otherwise owe penalties for underpaying estimated taxes.
 These include casualty events, disasters, or other unusual circumstances, or for persons who were at least age 62 and retired or became disabled during the tax year when estimated payments would have been due and there was reasonable cause for the underpayment.

-Small business taxes, including self-employment tax rules and obligations, can be incredibly complex and nuanced.
-Get matched with a Tax Pro via Rocket Tax™ to save time and money filling your tax returns.
-If you have more questions about your small business or taxes, reach out to a Rocket Legal Pro for affordable legal advice.
+Small business taxes, including self-employment tax rules and obligations, can be complex and nuanced.
+If you have questions about your small business or taxes, reach out to a Legal Pro for affordable legal information.

 Characters remaining: 600